 When people started naming their babies after IKEA products, a bunch of millennial parents snorted and said: “hold my (craft) beer” …

-A new survey of 2000 mums and dads found a unique new consideration has come into play when naming bubs – matching domain name registration.
+A survey of 2,000 mums and dads found a unique new consideration has come into play when naming bubs – matching domain name registration.
 It’s a whole new type of baby register, and it seems that it’s coming in to play with lots of parents.

 It found that millennial parents were keen to snap up a domain name for their baby.
 Which was surprising and convenient considering the study was commissioned by a business that sells domain names, right?
 “Websites can grow with children into adulthood,” Go Daddy stressed as they released the research findings.